Fuel-Link/market-analysis/README.md

     ]
 }
 ```
-Currently if the bucket that is select does not currently exist, it will be created and loaded with data from a .csv file.
+Currently if the bucket that is select does not currently exist, it will be created and loaded with data by calling internally updateData.